martmichals/stout-case-study/results/CaseStudy1.md

 # Case Study 1
-This study had the goal of predicting interest rates, using data from Lending Club, a peer-to-peer lending platform.
+This study has the goal of predicting interest rates using data from Lending Club, a peer-to-peer lending platform.

+## Data Set
+The dataset used is a subset of anonymized loan applications from Lending Club.
+It can be found [here](https://www.openintro.org/data/index.php?data=loans_full_schema ).
+The only issue dealt with in using this data was a small number of missing values for some of the features.

 ## EDA
-Below are visualizations which give insight into the dataset, giving clues as to which approaches may be successful for interest rate prediction.
+Below are visualizations which give insight into the dataset, giving clues as to which approaches may be successful for our use case.

 ### Geographic Loan Distribution

-![United States Loan Heatmap](./files/us_heatmap.png) The number of loan applications looks to be roughly proportional to the overall population of the state.
-We will remove state from consideration as a feature, as it would result in 50 extra features, one-hot encoded.
-This would result in unnecessarily long training times.
+![United States Loan Heatmap](./files/us_heatmap.png) The number of loan applications per state looks to be roughly proportional to the state population.
+Thus, we remove `state` from consideration.
+Keeping it in the data would result in a large number of extra features after one-hot encoding, not useful in interest prediction.

 ### Interest Rate Distribution